Dineshp2903/Dineshp2903/README.md

 - 👋 Hi, I’m @Dineshp2903
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in ML and AI
-- 🌱 I’m currently learning Data Science
+- 🌱 I’m currently learning Data Science/System Design
-- 💞️ I’m looking to collaborate on Data Science
 - 📫 How to reach me www.linkedin.com/in/dineshpalganesan

 <!---